-The objective of this sampling is to provide present-day baseline concentration against which future concentrations can be compared to evaluate whether PCB control efforts are resulting in decreased water column concentrations.
+The objective of this sampling is to provide for long term trending assessment of PCB concentrations in the water column that may be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River. present-day baseline concentration against which future concentrations can be compared to evaluate whether PCB control efforts are resulting in decreased water column concentrations.
 This section provides some considerations regarding future SPMD monitoring to support trend assessment, consisting of: